nplathe/pyJSON-Schema-Loader-and-JSON-Editor/doc/source/installation.md

 ## Requirements

-In order to use pyJSON, at least Python 3.10 is required.
+In order to use pyJSON, at least Python 3.10 is required, alongside a few third-party modules.

 ```{warning}
 Due to match cases being used in several parts, pyJSON is explicitly not compatible with versions
 prior to python 3.10!
 See [PEP 636](https://peps.python.org/pep-0636/) for details.
 ```

-For running pyJSON, the following packages are needed:
+For running pyJSON, the following packages are needed (also stored in the requirements.txt):

 * jsonvalidate (~=4.17.3)
 * PySide6 (~=6.5.0)
 * regex (~=2022.7.9)
-* future (~=0.18.2)
+* future (~=0.18.3)

-Furthermore, in order to build the documentation
+Furthermore, in order to build the documentation,

 * sphinx (~=5.0.2)
 * myst-parser (~=0.18.1)